Paris Square de l'Aspirant Dunand in France

 Square de l’Aspirant-Dunand entrance

-Located in the 14th Arrondissement close to other squares in Paris, you will find that there are different entrances to the Square de l’Aspirant-Dunand, which are the Rue Brezin, the Rue Mouton-Duvernet and the Rue Saillard.
+Located in the 14th Arrondissement close to other Paris squares, you will find that there are different entrances to the Paris Square de l'Aspirant Dunand in France, which are the Rue Brezin, the Rue Mouton-Duvernet and the Rue Saillard.

 It is normally open from 8am on weekdays and 9am on weekends yet closes at different times in the evening depending on the time of year, which can be as early as 6.30pm or as late as 8.30pm.